manishgupta-ind/manishgupta-ind.github.io/index.md

 <img src="images/comcast-1.png?raw=true"/>

-**Introduction:** I worked on this project titled “Comcast Telecom Consumer Complaints” to fulfil mandatory criteria towards “Data Science with Python” module of my PGP course from Simplilearn.
+**Introduction:** I worked on this project titled “Comcast Telecom Consumer Complaints” to fulfil mandatory criteria towards “**Data Science with Python**” module of my PGP course from Simplilearn.
 I did not create any machine learning model in this project.
 I performed data analysis in python using various tools such as Pandas, Numpy, Matplotlib, Seaborn, Worldcloud.

 <img src="images/comcast graph.png?raw=true"/>